prranavv/Bitcoin-Price-Alert-System/README.md

 # BTC Alert System

 To run this app,first git clone this repo.
 Then pull a postgres docker image inside your machine.
 Use the following command `docker run --name some-postgres -e POSTGRES_PASSWORD=pranav -p 5432:5432 -d postgres`.If soda is not available on your machine run `brew install gobuffalo/tap/pop`.Edit the database.yml file that specifies the config of the database and you can run `soda migrate up` to do the database migrations.
 Then inside the root of the directory run `make run`.
-This will start the app.
+This will start the app.Docker Compose.

 ## EndPoints